gazeldx/gazeldx.github.io/_posts/2014-10-27-git-command.markdown

 {% highlight bash %}
 $ git config --global user.email 'mail_zlj a-t 163.com' ＃Set email
 $ git config --global user.email #Show email
+$ git config --global user.name
+$ git config user.email # If we don't use the `--global`, that means we set in this git project we use another user.email. `git commit` and `git log` to see what difference.
+Then if it is displayed in GitHub, we can see another user is contributing if this email is an account of GitHub.
 {% endhighlight %}

 #### git remote